German/Nazi occupation II World War II

 Bashkir-born Red Army soldier Rais Ahmadeev's (19 years old) account of the Soviet army's preparations for the attack on Priekule and the reconnaissance battle in Piekule on 14 February 1945.

-Life on the Kegums side during World War II
+Life during World War II on the Kegums side

 Jānis Jaunozoliņš.
-"Memories from the Diary Left Abroad" (August 16, 1944-13.10.1946) Excerpts.
+“Memories from a Diary Left Abroad” (16.08.1944.-13.10.1946.)
+Fragments.

-Injury of Major General N. Dedajev at the Middle Fort of Liepāja Fortress
+Wounding of Major General N. Dedayevs at the Liepāja Fortress, Vidus Fort

 In June 1941, the successful attack of the German army had reached Liepaja, when Liepaja was attacked by the 291st Infantry Division of the German Armored Forces.
 When hostilities between Nazi Germany and the Soviet Union began in June 1941, the Liepaja garrison of the Soviet Army consisted of troops from the Liepaja naval base of the Navy and the Red Army.
 During these battles Major General N.Dedaev was mortally wounded

-Slītere fake lighthouse
+Slītere false lighthouse

 During the wars, various methods were used to deceive the enemy.
 False navigational signs were created to deceive ships at sea, one of which may have been at the Slītere lighthouse